dan-veltri/ace-intro-to-ml-algorithms/README.md

 # Class Update (Feb 25)

-Added OpenOffice/LibreOffice formatted slides with fewer animations that should work better with the classroom PCs.
+Fixed typo in PowerPoint slides and added OpenOffice/LibreOffice formatted slides with fewer animations that should work better with the classroom PCs.
 Fixed the example SVM R script.

 # Class Update (Feb 24)